Tyouhn/MedNavi/README.md

 ## Features
 - Medical advice
-  	- Using modern AI technology the program can generate a medically accurate list of possible diseases and advice on who to visit for a proper diagnosis.
+  	- Using modern AI technology the program can generate <br>
+  	  a medically accurate list of possible diseases and <br>
+  	  advice on who to visit for a proper diagnosis.
 - User security
-	- Users may ask whatever medical questions they want and not worry about other users viewing as it is password-protected.
+	- Users may ask whatever medical questions they want and <br>
+	  not worry about other users viewing as it is password-protected.
 - Save searches
-  	- Store previous responses in a database, users can retrieve them with the drop-down list.
+  	- Store previous responses in a database, users can retrieve <br>
+  	  them with the drop-down list.
 - Local map
-   	- From the application, users can access Google Maps to find a doctor in their area.
+   	- From the application, users can access Google Maps to <br>
+   	  find a doctor in their area.

 ## Setup

-- To get started prepare your ChatGpt API key, JxBrowser license key, Google Maps API key, and import LoginTable.sql to your database.
-Also, ensure to incorporate all the libraries located within the Java Lib folder into your Java project path.
+- To get started prepare your ChatGpt API key, JxBrowser license key, <br>
+Google Maps API key, and import LoginTable.sql to your database.
+Also, <br>
+ensure to incorporate all the libraries located within the Java Lib <br>
+folder into your Java project path.

 - Then open with notepad or text editor: